About Us

 Mission: Frederick County Master Gardeners (FCMGs) educate area residents about safe, effective practices that build healthy gardens, landscapes and communities.
 We are volunteers trained by the University of Maryland Extension, and we are required to complete at least 10 hours of continuing education each year as part of our requirements.

-Our educational services and programs are free, while some programs may require a fee.
+Our educational services and programs are free, although some programs may require a fee.
 We offer seminars and workshops, answer gardening questions, and inform county residents through community outreach.

 We focus on the following program areas: providing assistance in starting and sustaining food gardens (including our large demonstration garden, open to the public); promoting awareness of garden practices that protect water quality and safeguard pollinators (including certification of yards as Bay-Wise and Pollinator-Friendly); engaging and educating young people through schools and youth groups; offering therapeutic gardening activities to promote the wellness and mindfulness qualities of plants and gardening; and supporting residents in growing and enjoying ornamental plants.
 We invite you to learn from our demonstration gardens located around the University of MD Extension building, 330 Montevue Lane, Frederick.

-Coordinator: The FCMG Coordinator, Susan Trice, works with FCMG volunteers to answer questions from county residents about home gardening and household pest issues.
-She also serves as the Frederick County Extension Home Horticulture Educator.
+Coordinator: The FCMG Coordinator works with FCMG volunteers to answer questions from county residents about home gardening and household pest issues.
+They also serves as the Frederick County Extension Home Horticulture Educator.

 Contact Us: